TWINNING

 • Enable volunteers to donate time and skills in the most effective way;

-• Prove that people can make a difference in a specific way on a specific project.
+• Prove that people can make a difference in a specific way to a specific project.